 We all have a copy.
 If you are a gamer the odds are you have seen, played, if not own a copy of, Cards Against Humanity.
-The crude card game has made its way into the mainstream, with people who don’t usually play seeking out a version of the game.
+The crude card game has made its way into the mainstream, with people who don’t usually play tabletop games seeking out a version of the game.
 It is controversial, it is rude, it makes you laugh and cry (with laughter), and yet most serious gamers reject it.
-The question I have is: why?
+The question I have is: Why?

 It’s Not A Very Good Game

-Okay, that title may be a little bit sweeping but, generally speaking, Cards Against Humanity Is not a very good game.
+Okay, that title may be a little bit sweeping but, generally speaking, Cards Against Humanity Is not considered a very good game.
 In order to be able to say this with confidence, we need to look at how a game is judged and by what else is on the market.

-If you ask a group of gamers, casual or serious, what they consider their best game is I would prepare to bet the majority would not even consider CAH.
+If you ask a group of gamers, casual or serious, what they consider their best party game is I would prepare to bet the majority would not even consider CAH.
 Instead they are more likely to mention names like Codenames, Spyfall, or Captain Sonar.
 Cards Against Humanity is just is never really thought of.
 The same with card games.
 Cards Against would never have a chance against Game of Thrones, Arkham Horror (or any LCG really), or even the likes of Munchkin.

 It is a Very Good Game

 This may seem like a contradiction, but CAH is not only a very bad game, but it is also a very good game.
-Cards Against Humanity has, in its own way, started a whole new era of popular games, bringing adults who never played games before to see games in a new light.
+Cards Against Humanity has, in its own way, started a whole new era of popular games, bringing adults who never played games before to see games in a whole new light.

 Cards Against, through being so insane, managed to launch itself into the limelight.
 It has become mainstream which, for a fringe culture like gaming, can be uncomfortable.
 It used to be “Oh, you play board games?
 So you must love Monopoly?” but now has become “Oh, you play games?
 I play Cards Against Humanity as well!”